Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: Conclusion

 \section{Conclusion}

 This paper introduces a compressed BERT model and demonstrates its great potential in NLP tasks desiring both high speed and high accuracy such as FSA.

 Firstly, the ELBERT and a CWB early exit mechanism are proposed.
-The ELBERT has fewer parameters (18M) and faster inference speed (2$\sim$10$\times$ speedup on various datasets), and on many NLP tasks the CWB mechanism also outperforms existing early exit methods used for accelerating BERT.
+The ELBERT has fewer parameters (18M) and faster inference speed (2$\sim$10$\times$ speedup on various datasets), and on many NLP tasks, the CWB mechanism also outperforms existing early exit methods used for accelerating BERT.
 Based on the ELBERT, a novel acceleration method is developed to creatively solve the incompatibility between early exit and a high parallelism on GPU.
 This method also helps us build a fast and high-accuracy FSA system.
-With sufficient accuracy and higher throughput, the FSA system can label more text data in a limited time or finish processing the same input samples with lower latency.
-We have achieved an accuracy of 0.907 with a throughput of 1503 text/s on the FPB dataset.
-The accuracy and throughput of the SK dataset are 0.857 and 1127 text/s, respectively.
-Compared with the FastBERT, the ELBERT also has much better accuracy and speed in the FSA task.
+With sufficient accuracy and higher throughput, the FSA system can label more text data in the same time or finish processing the same input samples with lower latency.
+ELBERT has achieved an accuracy of 0.907 with a throughput of 1503 text/s on the FPB dataset.
+The accuracy and throughput of the SK dataset are 0.860 and 1107 text/s, respectively.
+Compared with other compressed BERTs, the ELBERT also has much better accuracy and speed in the FSA task.

 Since the ELBERT model and the acceleration method are inspiring and have good portability, we will try to bring them into more NLP applications in future work.
 Besides, we will also attempt to make our FSA system function better for quantitative or event-driven investment strategies.